boostorg/redis/README.md

 ### Pushes

-Commands that have push response like
+Commands that have no response like

 * `"SUBSCRIBE"`
 * `"PSUBSCRIBE"`
 * `"UNSUBSCRIBE"`

-must be **NOT** be included in the tuple.
+must be **NOT** be included in the response tuple.
 For example, the request below

 ```cpp
 request req;